google-deepmind/mujoco/doc/XMLreference.rst

    to the mass.
 This results in equivalent inertia boxes which extend far beyond the geometric boundaries of the model.
    Note that the built-in OpenGL visualizer can render equivalent inertia boxes.

-.. _compiler-exactmeshinertia:

-:at:`exactmeshinertia`: :at-val:`[false, true], "false"`
-   If this attribute is set to false, computes mesh inertia with the legacy algorithm, which is exact only for convex meshes.
-If set to true, it is exact for any closed mesh geometry.

 .. _compiler-alignfree:

 :at:`alignfree`: :at-val:`[false, true], "false"`